nvpro-samples/vk_raytracing_tutorial_KHR/photon_beam/README.md

 <img src="images/only_photon_mapping3_points.png" width="400">
 <img src="images/only_photon_mapping3_added_beam.png" width="400">

+You can see that increasing the number of sample has improved the quality, but with a coast.
+Moving camera in above scene is significantly slow.

 ### Specular Reflection

 In above images, you may have noticed the two black balls with some small spotted high lilghts.